arras-energy/gridlabd/README.md

 ## Contributions

-Please see https://source.gridlabd.us/blob/master/CONTRIBUTING.md for information on making contributions to this repository.
+Please see [Arras Energy Contribution Policies](https://github.com/arras-energy/.github/blob/main/CONTRIBUTING.md) for information on making contributions to this repository.